7mind/izumi/doc/microsite/src/main/tut/distage/distage-framework-docker.md

 }
 ```

-For an existing network to be reused the config and object name at time of creation must be the same
-as the current config and object.
+For an existing network to be reused, the config and object name at time of creation must be the match the current configuration value and object.

 ### Docker Client Configuration

 The @scaladoc[`Docker.ClientConfig`](izumi.distage.docker.Docker$$ClientConfig) is the configuration
-of the docker client used.
+of the Docker client used.
 Including the module `DockerSupportModule` will provide a
 `Docker.ClientConfig`.

 There are two primary mechanisms to change the `Docker.ClientConfig` provided by